Plan your next trip to the central North Island with our top recommendations for campgrounds in Taupō.

 The Whakaipō Bay Recreational Reserve is an 18-minute drive from Taupō and is another great freedom camping spot.

-It’s located right on Lake Taupō, and the views are stunning.
+It’s located right on Lake Taupō where there are many activities that you can enjoy, while marveling at the stunning views.
 The area is also a lot quieter than the town centre if you’re looking for more tranquillity.
 In fact, it’s not uncommon for visitors to have the bay to themselves!

 When it comes to spending the night, only self-contained vehicles can camp here, as the site doesn’t have the facilities to accommodate for tents or non-contained-vehicles.